draperlaboratory/hope-policies/policy_tests/README.md

     --tb=native  # Python standard library formatting
     --tb=no      # no traceback at all

+Test program, kernel, & run common knobs -

+  DEBUG - tell the subtasks to produce debugging output.
+What this actually
+    	  does is up to the implementation of the subtask.

 Test program build knobs --

   RUNTIME - what runtime environment to compile against?
 Supported examples: